CODAIT/redrock/README.md

     hdfolder=hdfs://localhost:9000/data/twitter/powertrack/streaming
     back_min=2

 In some machines you don't need to sudo access hadoop before executing a hadoop command.
-In that case, search for **su - hadoop -c** in the script and delete it, executing only the following command between quotes.
+In that case, search for **su - hadoop -c** in the script and delete it, executing only the following command between quotes (be sure to remove the quotes).

 To execute the script use: **./getPowerTrackData.sh**.
 It will generate a log file in the same directory with a name like: 201510272251445912821.txt

 ### Decahose Historical

 The Decahose historical data is downloaded through the shell script file **REDROCK_HOME/dev/retrieve-decahose-data.sh**.
-The script is currently running only on Linux plataform.
-You can execute it on Linux and then transfer the data to your local machine.
-Feel free to reach out to the team in case you need just a sample file.

 Open the file and comment out the following lines: